Mandi- The Ancient Town en route Old Silk Route

 The ancient network of interlinking trade routes leading to the lucrative silk trade to China was known as the silk route or silk road.
 Because silk was the major trading commodity along this connection of about 6,437 Km., across the Afro-Eurasian landmass or an extensive transcontinental network.
 Several other goods were also traded through the route.

 The trade of silk from China along the length of 4,000 miles on this route, began during the times of Han Dynasty (206 BC – 220 AD).
-It was due to the missions and expeditions of Zhang Qian, that the part of route in central Asia was developed around 114 BC.
+It was due to the missions and expeditions of Zhang Qian, that the part of the route in central Asia was developed around 114 BC.
 Other trade routes across the continents already existed before the silk route.

 Various ideologies, technologies, religions and philosophies, and diseases like plague also traveled along the Silk Routes.